 Multiple major studies have found a connection between hearing loss and an increased risk for dementia.
 Consider the findings of a 12-year study by researchers at Johns Hopkins¹:

 - Mild hearing loss doubled an adult’s risk of dementia

-- People with a severe loss are five times as likely to develop dementia
+- Severe hearing impairment made adults five times more likely to develop dementia

-Many peope who have mild hearing loss do not even realize it.
-Start with the online hearing test—it’s a fast, easy way to learn about your hearing.
+Many people who have mild hearing loss do not even realize it.
+Start with the online hearing screening—it’s a fast, easy way to learn about your hearing.

 Studies suggest that hearing loss causes brain changes that raise the risk for dementia.

 Brain atropy — When the “hearing” section of the brain becomes less active because it is not stimulated by everyday sounds, due to hearing loss, it causes changes in brain structure, and thus brain function.
 Atrophy occurs more quickly in people with hearing loss could be the first link between hearing loss and cognitive decline.

 Studies show that the brains of people with hearing loss shrink—or atrophy—more quickly than the brains of people with normal hearing.

 Brain overload — An “overwhelmed” brain creates the second link between hearing loss and dementia.
 When it is difficult to hear, the brain must work overtime just to understand what people are saying.
 Straining to hear all day, every day, depletes a person’s mental energy and steals brain power needed for other crucial functions like remembering, thinking, and acting.
 This can further set the stage for cognitive decline including Alzheimer’s disease and dementia.